 Work on Etherea²

-Etherea² for Unity3D can potentially handle an universe with trillions of trillions of trillions of kilometers, with 0.1mm accuracy everywhere, while Unity3D (and almost all the current 3D engines out there) can only handle scenes of about 64000 meters out of the box.
+Etherea² for Unity3D can potentially handle an universe with trillions of trillions of trillions of kilometers, with millimeter accuracy everywhere, while Unity3D (and almost all the standard 3D engines out there) will handle scenes of about 64000 meters out of the box.
 That size limit can’t fit a single Etherea² planet, much less its virtually infinite number of planets.
 So, Etherea² effectively extends Unity3D limits to handle more than the size of the observable universe.

 Just to remember, here is a reference video from the first ever Etherea¹.
 This old 64kb techdemo was available for download in 2010-2011, and was entirely done in C++ and OpenGL: